0419777170

 • Pricing: Undervalued or overpriced

 In a crowded market, it’s no longer enough to just “show up.”
-You need to carve out a niche and communicate your unique value clearly and consistently.
+You need to carve out a niche identity and communicate your unique sales proposition clearly and consistently.

 3. Rising Overhead Costs